Spectral triples from stationary Bratteli diagrams: The spectral triple associated with a stationary Bratteli diagram

-Now Corollary~\ref{cor-cesar} implies that $\pi(f)$ is strongly regular and $\Tt(\pi(f))=\mu(f)$. \end{proof} Below, when we discuss in particular the transversal part of the Dirichlet forms for a substitution tiling, we will encounter operators which are weakly regular, but not strongly regular, and so, a priori, the spectral state is not multiplicative on tensor products of these.
+Below, when we discuss in particular the transversal part of the Dirichlet forms for a substitution tiling, we will encounter operators which are weakly regular, but not strongly regular, and so, a priori, the spectral state is not multiplicative on tensor products of these.
 The following lemma will be useful in this case. \begin{lemma} Consider the above spectral triple for a Bratteli diagram with graph matrix $A$ and parameter $\rho\in(0,1)$.
 Let $A\in \Bb(\HS)$ be such that $\bar A_n \stackrel{n\rightarrow \infty}{\sim} e^{\imath n\varphi}$ for some $\varphi\in(0,2\pi)$.
 Then

 In particular, $A$ is weakly regular and $\Tt(A) = 0$. \end{lemma} \begin{proof} As before we set $\sigma = \frac{\log t}{\log v}$, $v = \rho^{-2}$, $\alpha = \frac{\log\pf}{-2\log \rho}$ so that we have to determine the asymptotic behaviour of $\sum_{n=1}^\infty e^{\imath n \varphi} v^{\alpha(n+\sigma)} e^{-v^{n+\sigma}}$ when $\sigma\to -\infty$.
 Since $\sum_{n=-\infty}^{-1} e^{\imath n \varphi} v^{\alpha(n+\sigma)} e^{-v^{n+\sigma}}$ is absolutely convergent the sum over $\NM$ has the same asymptotic behaviour than the sum over $\ZM$.
 Now